-100% of our City Leaders Program Scholars graduate high school
+100% of our Pathways Forward Program Scholars graduate high school

 Project Based Learning

-In the City Leaders Program’s project-based workshops, students explore the intersections of STEM and the Arts as they related to a broader annual theme.
+In the Pathways Forward program’s project-based workshops, students explore the intersections of STEM and the Arts as they related to a broader annual theme.
 Throughout the program, students explore ways to positively impact their neighborhood and community while working towards completing a capstone project.

 Students earn community service hours and acquire the skills necessary to become leaders in their neighborhoods and communities.
 Professional coaches lead students in projects that are designed for students to engage both their peers and community.
 These projects often take advantage of FLOC’s connections with local universities, cultural institutions, businesses, and other organizations, and open young minds to the wider world around them.